1And after the death of Moses the servant of Yahweh, Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,

 13And it came to pass when Joshua was by Jericho that he lifted up his eyes and looked, and behold, a man stood in front of him with his sword drawn in his hand.
 And Joshua went to him and said to him, “Are you for us, or for our adversaries?”

 14And he said, “Neither.
-Rather I am the commander of Yahweh’s army.
+Rather I am the commander of the army of Yahweh.
 Now I have come.”
 And Joshua fell on his face to the earth and worshiped,b and said to him, “What does my lord have to say to his servant?”

 1Now Jericho was shutting its gates and was shut up because of the children of Israel.
 No one went out and no one came in.